Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Performance evaluation

-We use the \omnetpp network simulator v.5.6.2~\cite{omnet}, which runs {C\nolinebreak[4] \raisebox{.4ex}{ \bf ++}} code.
-We use an Intel Xeon E5-4650 CPU (2.10GHz) machine.
 We evaluate the impact of modifications MBD.1--12 on BDopt, the state-of-the-art combination of Bracha's algorithm with Dolev's algorithm modified with Bonomi et al.'s improvements~\cite{bonomi2019multi}.
 We vary the number $N$ of processes, the number $f$ of Byzantine processes, and the network connectivity $k$, so that $N \ge 3f{+}1$ and $k \ge 2f{+}1$.
-For each experiment with a $(N, k, f)$ tuple, we generate a regular random graph~\cite{steger1999generating} using the NetworkX Python library~\cite{hagberg2008exploring}, and report the average of 5 runs.
-The latency and throughput of each network link are set to 0.5ms and 1Mbps, respectively.
-We measure the protocols' latency as the time when all correct processes have delivered the broadcast message.
+For each experiment with a $(N, k, f)$ tuple, we generate a regular random graph~\cite{DBLP:journals/cpc/StegerW99} using the NetworkX Python library~\cite{hagberg2008exploring}, and report the average of at least 5 runs.

+Table~\ref{tab:fields_size} in Appx.~\ref{sec:implemDetails} details the size of the message fields we use.
+We measure the protocols' latency as the amount of time necessary for all correct processes to deliver the broadcast message.
 Note that further messages might still be exchanged after this point.
-We consider payloads of 16B and 16KB, to represent small and large messages.
-We simulate the protocol execution for a single broadcast message (i.e., only one process broadcasts a message), and make all processes participate to maximize the bandwidth consumption.
-Table~\ref{tab:fields_size} details the size of the message fields.
-In plots, vertical bars indicate the minimum and maximum observed values.
+We consider payloads of 16~B and 1024~B, to represent small and large messages.
+In our experiments, only one process broadcasts a message at a time to limit the overall memory consumption and to prevent simultaneous broadcasts from interfering with each other.